tremo123/Ogar-unlimited/README.md

    * Starts the high score announce feature
  - Update
    * gets current version of ogar unlimited and replaces the old with the new
+ - Changelog [page]
+   * Gets changelog from the servers
  - Explode [id]
    * explodes player
  - Split [ID] [Count]